-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December , 2020, to our Corporate Secretary at 1100 Maughan Road, Nanaimo, BC, Canada, V9X IJ2, and must comply with all applicable requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"); provided, however, that if our 2021 Annual Meeting of stockholders is held before April 28, 2021 or after June 27, 2021, then the deadline is a reasonable amount of time prior to the date we begin to print and mail our proxy statement for the 2021 Annual Meeting of stockholders.
-If you wish to submit a proposal (including a director nomination) at the 2021 Annual Meeting of stockholders that is not to be included in next year's proxy materials, the proposal must be received by our Corporate Secretary not later than the close of business on February 27, 2021 nor earlier than the close of business on January 28, 2021; provided, however, that if our 2021 Annual Meeting of stockholders is held before April 28, 2021 or after June 27, 2021, then the proposal must be received no earlier than the close of business on the later of the spoth day prior to such meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 31, 2020, to our Corporate Secretary at 1100 Maughan Road, Nanaimo, BC, Canada, V9X IJ2, and must comply with all applicable requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"); provided, however, that if our 2021 Annual Meeting of stockholders is held before April 28, 2021 or after June 27, 2021, then the deadline is a reasonable amount of time prior to the date we begin to print and mail our proxy statement for the 2021 Annual Meeting of stockholders.
+If you wish to submit a proposal (including a director nomination) at the 2021 Annual Meeting of stockholders that is not to be included in next year's proxy materials, the proposal must be received by our Corporate Secretary not later than the close of business on February 27, 2021 nor earlier than the close of business on January 28, 2021; provided, however, that if our 2021 Annual Meeting of stockholders is held before April 28, 2021 or after June 27, 2021, then the proposal must be received no earlier than the close of business on the 120th day prior to such meeting and not later than the close of business on the later of the 90th day prior to such meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.
 You are also advised to review our bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations.